 The ecological validity of the findings is also high, in light of the state-of-the-art language processing and machine learning techniques that were used: the framework of ELMo, which was applied in order to create input text representations, and the ANN-based model that consisted of multiple layers of psychiatric and psychosocial risk factors of suicide (MTM).
 In contrast to other word embedding techniques such as N-grams, bag of words, and even GLove, ELMo creates representations for words within their context (i.e., a given word can receive different vectors, depending on its place in the text).
 Moreover, in light of the fact that ELMo is character-based (rather than word-based), it provides vectors also to non-words that are popular in social media language (e.g., Lollll, OMG, etc.).

 Complementing this approach, the configuration of the ANN-based model allows the extraction of bottom-up patterns, which might not be hypothesized a priory.
-This is noteworthy because, the reliance on explicit distress-related contents as a sole top-down predictor could miss many users who prefer not to share their emotional distress explicitly online (46).
+This is noteworthy, because the reliance on explicit distress-related contents as a sole top-down predictor could miss many users who prefer not to share their emotional distress explicitly online (Ophir, Asterhan, et al., 2019).
 In fact, our own word-search for explicit suicide manifestations in the test data revealed that the vast majority of the users did not publish explicit wishes to engage in suicide behavior.
-As shown above, except one explicit suicide manifestation, all the explicit wordings (e.g., "die", "kill", "suicide") were not related to suicidal thoughts or behaviors of the Facebook user.
+As shown above, except one explicit suicide manifestation, all the explicit wordings (e.g., “die,” “kill,” “suicide”) were not related to suicidal thoughts or behaviors of the Facebook user.
 Correspondingly, the TF-IDF analysis (Table 3) did not reveal explicit suicide-related words.

-It is hard of course to provide interpretation of the "black box" and evaluate what were the specific textual indications that allowed the machine to make predictions on suicide risk.
-Yet the above analysis (TF-IDF), which extracted the hundred most frequent words that best distinguished between the four classes of prediction (Table 3) suggests a possible interpretation according to which correct classifications of suicide risk (i.e., True Positive) were made based on high frequencies of negatively charged words (i.e., swears, distress, and physical complaints).
-These negative themes correspond with previous works that addressed depression manifestations in social media (8; 47).
+It is hard of course to provide interpretation of the “black box” and evaluate what were the specific textual indications that allowed the machine to make predictions on suicide risk.
+Yet the above analysis (TF-IDF), which extracted the hundred most frequent words that best distinguished between the four classes of prediction (Table 3), suggests a possible interpretation according to which correct classifications of suicide risk (i.e., True Positive) were made based on high frequencies of negatively charged words (i.e., swears, distress, and physical complaints).
+These negative themes correspond with previous works that addressed depression manifestations in social media (Eichstaedt et al., 2018; Ophir et al., 2017).
 It is also possible that the correct classification took into account the language used by the non-suicidal users (True Negative) who had high frequencies of positive emotions and experiences alongside positive attitudes towards life and multiple references to religion and spirituality.
-These findings are in line with previous literature that singled meaning in life and religious involvement as important protecting factors against actual suicide behaviors (48; 49).
+These findings are in line with previous literature that singled meaning in life and religious involvement as important protecting factors against actual suicide behaviors (Stack, 1983; VanderWeele et al., 2016).

 Altogether, the religious words along with the emotionally charged (positive vs. negative) topics add another contribution to the construct validity of suicide predictions and provide a preliminary interpretation of the digital footprints that might underlie the observed predictions.
 In light of this qualitative interpretation, we encourage researchers to apply ANN multi-task models, which are based on contextualized word embeddings for textual representations, when they try to detect mental health conditions from social media.
 By using these computational strategies, researchers might be able to detect suicidal users, even in cases where these users did not publish any explicit, suicide-related contents.